 Illegal logging threatens Indonesia’s forests because it results in deforestation, forest degradation, lost government revenue and social conflict.
 SEKALA analyzes illegal logging in Indonesia and works with stakeholders to develop realistic measures that can be implemented to curb illegal logging.
 It also provides advice on forest governance and forest sector transparency.

 Oil palm expansion and forest conversion

-Since 1990, oil palm has been one of the fastest growing sectors of the Indonesian economy, increasing eight fold and totalling 9.2 million ha in 2012.
-This prolific growth has conferred important economic benefits but it has also become a source of concern because much of Indonesia's oil palm expansion has occurred at the expense of tropical forest cover.
+Since 1990, oil palm has been one of the fastest growing sectors of the Indonesian economy.
+This prolific growth has conferred important economic benefits, but it has also become a source of concern because much of Indonesia's oil palm expansion has occurred at the expense of tropical forest cover.